Facts at a Glance

 Percent Containment: 0%

-Personnel: Various support/logistics personnel; Four Type 2 – IA crews; two, Type 1- Interagency Hotshot Crews.
+Personnel: 277, including various support/logistics personnel; Two Type 2 – IA crews; three, Type 1- Interagency Hotshot Crews

 Aircraft: One, Type 2 helicopter and one Type 3 helicopter.

-Cooperating Agencies: Alaska Fire Service, Bureau of Land Management, Alaska Division of Forestry, Tanana Village Council, Tanana Chiefs Conference (TCC), Doyon, Tanana Volunteer Fire Department
+Cooperating Agencies: Alaska Fire Service, Bureau of Land Management, Alaska Division of Forestry, Tanana Tribal Council, Tanana Chiefs Conference (TCC), Doyon, Tanana Volunteer Fire Department, City of Tanana

-Special Announcements: A public meeting will be held Wednesday, July 1, at noon at the Tanana Community Hall to provide fire information updates.
+Special Announcements: The next Tanana public meeting will be held Monday, July 13, at noon at the Tanana Community Hall to provide fire information updates.
 A voluntary evacuation notice remains in effect for the village of Tanana.
-Smoke impacts (with approximately ¾ mile visibility Tuesday) are likely in the unhealthy to hazardous air quality range.
+A dense smoke advisory remains in effect for the Tanana area, with air quality in the unhealthy to hazardous air quality range.

-For more info: Please contact Information Officers, Jennifer Costich or Steve Till, Tanana school ICP, at 907-987-9835 or NorthIdahoTeamOne@gmail.com.
+For more info: Please contact Information Officers, Bill Paxton or Kristen Miller, Tanana school ICP, at 907-987-9835 or TananaAreaFires2015@gmail.com.
 Inciweb (http://inciweb.nwcg.gov) also provides fire information.
-From the Inciweb homepage, select “Spicer Creek” or “Tozitna” fires from the drop down list at the top right of the page.
-To obtain fire information regarding other fires in Alaska, contact the Alaska Joint Information Center at 907-356-5511.
+From the Inciweb homepage, select “Spicer Creek” fires from the drop down list at the top right of the page.
+To obtain fire information regarding the Hay Slough fire, contact Brett Haberstick at 907-672-3202 or ManleyAreaFires@gmail.com To obtain fire information regarding other fires in Alaska, contact the Alaska Joint Information Center at 907-356-5511.